G-String-Legacy/G_String/vault/AnaBird.md

 			It eventually leads to GS creating two files, a control file '~control.txt', and a data file '~data.txt', both of which are placed into the working directory, where urGENOVA is activated to produce an output file '~control.txt.lis'.<BR/><BR/>
+			The control file can be saved as 'script', which then can be re-used as alternative to manual entry of parameters.<br><br>
 			GS picks up the urGENOVA output file, copies the content to its own collective output, and interprets it.
 Specifically, it extracts the configurations and values of the individual variance components, and uses them to calculate &sigma;<sup>2</sup>(&tau;),